dialoguetoolkit/chattool/README.md

 # Documentation

-There is a [usermanual](docs/usermanual/usermanual.pdf) on how to use the software (non-progrmamming)
+There is a [usermanual](docs/usermanual/usermanual.pdf) on how to use the software (non-programming)

 The webpage of the chattool is at: https://dialoguetoolkit.github.io/chattool/